 #1: Honesty And Transparency Will Be Strategically Implemented And Statistically Measured

 As straggling brands begin to realize that the balance of the business-to-customer relationship has shifted to the customer, 2015 will see everybody scrambling to promote honesty and transparency within their marketing.
 The problem with this is that it's not very honest or transparent to pretend that your business has been a proponent of transparency...unless it's the truth.
 Rather than trying to shout about honesty, smart marketers will begin to work transparency into the fabric of their strategies in hopes that consumers will notice on their own.
 The hard part for many marketers will be resisting the urge to spoon-feed messages of 'honesty and transparency' to their audiences; if you're authentically honest and transparent, you'll be able to measure it with your bottom line.

 #2: Global Social Ad Spending Will Increase By Over Two Billion Dollars In 2015

 That's right, two BILLION dollars.
 In reality, the numbers suggest that a one billion dollar increase in social ad spending in 2015 isn't much of a stretch, but we think the increase is going to shatter the projections.
 Why?
-Well, we sort of touched on it in our Social Ads: How To Make A Big Difference With A Small Amount post.
+Well, we sort of touched on it in our recent Social Ads post.
 Social ads are cheap and effective, but for some reason, that fact has remained a secret (or been ignored).
 In 2015 however, more brands, small businesses, and even freelancers will realize that social ads are an affordable marketing option.
 We expect social ad spend in 2015 to reflect this collective realization.